Radhikadhana/Lazada-Campaign/README.md

 Streamlit app that:
-1. Takes a **SKU/campaign file** (has SKU, Article Number, and a Campaign Price column you want filled in) and a **content file** (has Article Number, RRP, and SRP).
+1. Takes a **SKU/campaign file** (has SKU, Article Number, and a Campaign Price column you want filled in) and a **Zecom Tracker** (has Article Number, RRP, and SRP).
-2. Matches each SKU's Article Number against the content file.
+2. Matches each SKU's Article Number against the Zecom Tracker.
 3. Sets Campaign Price = SRP; if SRP is blank/missing, falls back to RRP.
 4. Flags any rows where neither RRP nor SRP was found.